cutlersr/iggypop/README.md

 - Enforce synonymous changes to annotated CDSs using `@EnforceTranslation` tags
 - Assemble oligos ≤ 250 bp for BsmBI assembly using AATG/GCTT overhangs

-Check the output in your favorite viewer, then generate your oligos:
+Check the output in your favorite viewer to make sure everything looks good, then generate your oligos:
 ```bash
 ./iggypop.py gb --i "test/sfGFP_formatted.gb" --o "sfGFP"
 ```

 ## IGGYPOPseq
 Our pipeline identifies error-free clones via nanopore sequencing of barcoded colony PCR amplicons.
 The amplicon barcoding primers for the pPOP and pPlant-POP vectors are in the data folder [here](data/amplicon_barcoding_primers.xlsx).
 Six amplicons per target are typically generated by colony PCR; all amplicons for a given experiment are bead purified, library-prep'd and then sequenced on an ONT Minion flow cell.
-The fastq data from a run is then processed using our sequence analysis pipeline: [Construct-Validation-for-IGGYPOPseq](https://github.com/ZenanXing/Construct-Validation-for-IGGYPOPseq)
+The fastq data from a run is then processed using our sequence analysis pipeline: [Construct-Validation-for-IGGYPOPseq](https://github.com/ZenanXing/Construct-Validation-for-IGGYPOPseq).
+The ReferenceInfo.xlsx file output by iggypop can be used with [Tidybuddy](https://zenanx.shinyapps.io/tidy-buddy/) to generate the files needed by the IGGYPOPseq pipeline.

 ## Overhang selections using `hingesets`